strawtype/dash-sunpower/README.md

 ---

-## ⚙️ Setup Instructions <br>
+## 🔧 Setup Instructions

-**Before you start, consider doing this during the day.
-It is easier to troubleshoot when the inverters are online**
+**Before starting, consider trying this during the day.
+It is easier to troubleshoot when inverters are online**

 1. **Install Required HACS Integrations**
   - [Required Integrations](#-required-integrations)